jedwards222/vpn/README.md

 We have implemented a VPN server and clients in Python.
 The server will run on a specified port on `flume.cs.dartmouth.edu`.
 Clients may then connect to the server via a tunnel interface and join a network with other clients to that server.

+We also completed several additional functions for our VPN for extra credit.
+They are listed at the end of the README.

 The code is split into 4 main files:

 * `vpnserv.py` starts up the VPN server on `flume.cs.dartmouth.edu` port 8080.
 It will then accept connections and forward packets from clients using the given VPN client code.